esccode/esccode.github.io/_posts/2023-04-02-cyber-thread-landscape.md

 4. User Security Awareness Training
    - Teach users about acceptable use of organization's assets
    - Let users know that their activity is being monitored
+   - Remind users to report any suspicious activity

 #### Types of Malicious insider Attacks